JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 But this is no sufficient reason to make you abandon documentation.
 Github, thanks to some of its features (in particular to its version control system), is in fact a really good tool for documentation since it automatically records all the changes people have done as well as the steps they have taken during their projects.
 Soon after starting your github documentation, you'll realize how useful and beneficial it can be for you and your team.

+# Introduction to Github

+Why is Github even interesting for someone who'd like to document its project?
+Github, through its version control system, is indeed a more than relevant tool for keeping track of one's project and letting people (within *and* outside of your team) know about *what is and has been going on*: it automatically records all the changes that have been done and stores the steps that have been taken throughout any project that it hosts.

+## Start using Github

+Github already provides us with a very helpful [github guide](https://guides.github.com) that helps people understand and use Github better.
+I would recommend to anyone willing to start using Github to consult this guide before starting.
+Yet, no need to understand and go through all the chapters at once.
+Just go for the chapters that are the most relevant for you.

+...**Hello world**. this chapter is a very clear introduction to the main features you'll be using for creating your documentation:
+- What is Github?
+- Creating an open source repository
+- starting and managing a new branch
+- Changing a file and commiting those changes on Github
+- Opening and merging a pull request

+## Start using Markdown

+Documentation on Githbub is based on Markdown, also defined on Wikipedia as
+> *a [lightweight markup language](https://en.wikipedia.org/wiki/Lightweight_markup_language) with plain text formatting syntax [...] with the goal of enabling people "to write using an easy-to-read and easy-to-write plain text format"*

+Github precisely provides us with a guide on [mastering Markdown](https://guides.github.com/features/mastering-markdown/).
+It is very helpful to get some first insights on how to use Markdown to create and edit your readme/documentation.

 # Introduction to documentation PRACTICE